 As for promoting random affiliate programs—that did or didn’t relate to my blog—it was during my experimental phase, and I was willing to try anything to see if I could make money (not a great strategy).

-High Paying Affiliate Programs
+High Paying Affiliate Categories & Programs

-Education and E-Learning Affiliate Programs
+Education and E-Learning

 Human beings have been developing their skills since the beginning of time.
 Professional and personal development are things millions of people focus on daily.
 Also, learning is universal, so citizens in America want to learn just as much as individuals in Germany and Japan.

-Investing and Financial Affiliate Programs
+Investing and Financial

 Many financial affiliate programs achieve high earnings-per-click (EPC) results.
 For instance, credit card companies and stock brokerages.
-I’ve been focusing on the still somewhat niche robo-advisor sector.
+I’ve been focusing on the still somewhat niche robo-advisor market.
 A robo-advisor (robo-adviser) is an online wealth management service that provides automated, algorithm-based portfolio management with or without access to a financial advisor (depends on the robo-advisor).
 Intelligent investors are moving billions from traditional advisors to robo and DIY-friendly investing platforms.
 I’m currently generating commissions from Wealthfront and Betterment.

-Bonus Insight: Lead Affiliate Programs
+Bonus Insight: Lead Programs

 I like lead programs a lot because they help me to earn an extra $150 to $200 a month for not doing much work or convincing.
 Moreover, lead programs usually offer a sales commission structure on top of their lead base.
-Therefore, commissions can be made two ways.
+Therefore, commissions can be made in two ways.
 Sweet!